photosynthechris/DnD_Emmerich/Meta/Warpstone's Daddies/Session Notes/Session 2023-06-28 - 22nd Session.md

 Arthion Torgolor - Archivist and undercover investigator

+Who was Rodomon?